Qiskit/qiskit/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use ``QuantumCircuit.draw()`` to view the circuit that you have designed
-in the :ref:`various forms <Visualizing-a-Quantum-Circuit>` used in many
+in the `various forms <https://nbviewer.jupyter.org/github/Qiskit/qiskit-tutorials/blob/master/qiskit/advanced/terra/visualizing_a_quantum_circuit.ipynb>`__
-textbooks and research articles.
+used in many textbooks and research articles.

 .. code-block:: python